 Can I use this hugelkultur garden method in my potted garden?

-Yes!
-If you garden by pot or container, you can still use this method.
-Summer 2022, I potted my field peas in 3 gallon pots and trained them to a bamboo teepee trellis.
 To avoid having to use so much bagged soil, I added rotting limb pieces by breaking them into smaller pieces with a hammer.
 I fill each pot about 1/4 to 1/2 of the way full before adding the soil.
 I had a plentiful crop of field peas!
-This year I will amend each pot’s soil and continue to use them.
+This year I will amend each pot’s soil with homemade compost and continue to use them.

 If you liked this post, check out